MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMUserDeviceAffinity.md

 ```

 ## DESCRIPTION
-The **Get-CMUserDeviceAffinity** cmdlet gets one or more user device affinities.
+The **Get-CMUserDeviceAffinity** cmdlet gets one or more user device affinities in Microsoft System Center Configuration Manager.

 User device affinity in Microsoft System Center Configuration Manager is a method of associating a user with one or more specified devices.

 ## EXAMPLES